shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Fix crash in enemy AI if enemy outlives player
+- Standardise grid position for player and enemy
+- Enemies to track and fire at player
+- Different enemy behaviours
 - Level intro and Game Over screens
 - Track can prioritise shortest vector as well as x and y
 - Reset world to next level